NoellaButi/NoellaButi/README.md

 - **Laptop Price Prediction Model**
   Developed using Random Forest and Gradient Boosting (R² Score: 0.84).
 Focused on feature selection, data preprocessing, and model tuning.

-- **Income Classification using ID3 Algorithm (Assignment 2)**
+- **Income Classification using ID3 Algorithm**
-  Implemented a decision tree from scratch using entropy and information gain to classify U.S. census income data (Accuracy: 82.35%).
+  Implemented a decision tree classifier from scratch using entropy and information gain to predict U.S. census income categories (Accuracy: 82.35%).

 - **Digit Classification Neural Network**
   Built a feedforward neural network using NumPy to classify handwritten digits from the MNIST dataset (Achieved 91.77% accuracy).

 - **Anime Synopsis Generator (Capstone Project)**
-  Currently developing a prompt-based LSTM model to generate anime story synopses based on genre, theme, and demographic features.
+  Currently developing a prompt-based LSTM model to generate anime story synopses from structured user inputs, using cleaned and categorized datasets.

+- **Multi-threaded Web Server (Assignment 2 – CS360)**
+  Extended a single-threaded C web server into a multi-threaded version using POSIX threads, mutexes, and condition variables.
+Implemented thread pooling and a bounded buffer for concurrent request handling.

-- **mysh – Simple Command Shell in C (Assignment 1)**
+- **mysh – Simple Command Shell in C (Assignment 1 – CS360)**
-  Designed and implemented a Unix-style command-line shell supporting built-in and external commands using `fork`, `execvp`, and `wait`.
+  Designed and implemented a Unix-style command-line shell supporting built-in commands (`cd`, `pwd`, `exit`) and external command execution via `fork`, `execvp`, and `wait`.

 - **Additional Projects**
-  - LED binary counter and LCD game using Arduino
+  - Binary counter and LCD game using Arduino
-  - Password lock system with keypad & LCD
+  - Password-protected lock system (keypad + LCD)
   - Graham’s Scan Convex Hull visualization
-  - Water drainage simulation using Union-Find in Java
+  - Water drainage simulation using Union-Find (Java)
-  - Assembly language programs for menu interaction and system calls
+  - Assembly menu interface and message printing programs

-These projects enhanced my technical proficiency and demonstrated my ability to work through complex problem-solving tasks from concept to execution.
+These projects enhanced my technical proficiency and demonstrated my ability to build and debug complex systems from the ground up.

 ---